TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Developers/Index.rst

 * `Installation <https://github.com/TYPO3/styleguide#installation>`__

+.. index:: Core source code

-Look at the Core Source-Code
+Look at the Core source code
 ============================

 Of course, you can also look at the TYPO3 source code.